jeemb/pizza/README.md

 	* **Input**: 2 pizza toppings
 	* **Output**: $5.00

-* This program generates a pizza cost based on size of pizza toppings
+* This program generates a pizza cost based on one selection of pizza
 	* **Input**: small pizza
 	* **Output**: $10.00